 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This forensic mystery is a hardcover edition that was published by G.P.
+forensic mystery that was published by G.P.
 Putnam's Sons on November 12, 2013 and has 512 pages.

 Explore it on Goodreads or Amazon.